 People affected by traffic noise in Germany 1)

 Engines running idle during final approach

-Munich Airport currently gives a few airlines the chance to land according to an optimized descent profile.
-With these continuous descent operations (CDO), the aircraft’s engines are set to minimal power (they should be idling, ideally) during the descent, thus avoiding, in as far as possible, any horizontal flight phases are avoided.
-This reduces fuel consumption and CO2 emissions, while also reducing noise levels by up to 6 dB (A) due to the higher crossing height in contrast to the standard procedure.
-From February 2017, all airlines will be able to apply the CDO procedure when landing on the northern runway.
-This offers positive effects for both the airlines and the environment: it will help to save kerosene on the one hand, while reducing noise and CO2 emissions on the other.
+Munich Airport currently gives all airlines the opportunity to land according to an optimized descent profile on the north runway.
+With these continuous descent operations (CDO), the aircraft’s engines are set to minimal power (ideally, they should be idling) during the descent, thus avoiding, in as far as possible, any horizontal flight phases.
+This offers positive effects for both the airlines and the environment: It helps to save kerosene on the one hand, while reducing noise and CO₂ emissions on the other.
 It also reduces noise levels by up to 6 dB(A) due to the higher crossing height in contrast to the standard procedure.

 Continuous descent approach

 New engine architecture halves noise levels

 The development of very quiet aircraft types is set to accelerate further with the use of new, highly-effective geared turbofan engines.
 This engine architecture reduces fuel consumption by 15 percent, and therefore also reduces both carbon dioxide emissions and noise levels.
 The A320neo aircraft model is already equipped with these engines.
 It is currently the most efficient and quietest aircraft at Munich Airport, and is used for short- and medium-haul flights.